-I grew up in Calgary, and am in the early stages of a painting practice.
+I am a multidisciplinary artist, with a focus on visual art.
 In my teens and 20s I was active creatively as a musician, touring across North America and playing locally.
 During this time I got my feet wet with visual art, doing graphic design work for bands and small businesses.
-I went to ACAD to study drawing and became obsessed with creating with charcoal and paint.
-I would leave ACAD to work at a commercial sign company, until deciding to pursue my art practise full time.
+I went to ACAD with the intention to pursue a design degree, but became obsessed with creating with charcoal and paint.
+I majored in drawing at ACAD and then went to work at a commercial sign company.
+I would eventually leave sign making to pursue my art practice full time.
 Since making this decision a couple years ago, I have been busy with markets and group shows, as well as 6 solo show opportunities.
-A highlight for me, was the recent exhibition of 31 of my paintings for the Calgary Stampede Dream Home by Homes by AVI.
-I’m looking forward to developing my visual style further, and am particularly excited about my plans to get involved with murals in the public art realm.
-It’s amazing to see Calgary continue to grow as an artistic community, and I’m proud to be a part of it.
+A highlight for me, was a solo show I put together called “Crowded Spirit” where I presented new work at Calgary’s CSpace.
+This year I have been making new work, and doing research for a conceptual piece as well as training as a peer support worker with the Canadian Mental Health Association.

 ARTIST STATEMENT 2018

 My work is meant to evoke an energy and illusion of movement: To be busy but balanced.
 Sometimes the drawings are maps, maybe variations of a person.
 Sometimes I am creating a scene.
-As I continue to develop my visual language and symbology, I hope to find gestures that are in some way universal.
-There is something fundamentally human about making art.
-The mystery of it all keeps me coming back to explore it again and again.
-Making images in this way creates a closeness to an instinctual region in the brain that I am interested in fostering.
-With each piece, I want to find that Goldilocks zone where we can celebrate the material and nature of paint and charcoal, as well as interpret the symbols and subject matter to enjoy that metaphor.
+There is something fundamentally human about making art, and the mystery of it all keeps me coming back to explore it again and again.
+Making images in this way creates a closeness to an instinctual region in the brain that I am fostering and developing.
 I am particularly interested in the work being metaphoric of the mind.
-The city for me is a good metaphor for the mind / brain / body trichotomy; having different buildings to stand for the different areas of the brain.
-Its life perhaps an emergent quality, which is not quite the sum or the parts.
-Or maybe there is some 3rd base element not yet empirically defined?
+The mind as a system or grouping, an externalizer of essence.
+It can manifest in different ways, making things coherent with the conjuring of consciousness.
 The crowd series in particular, is a celebration of the community of self, and the spirit of interconnection.
+From far away there is an abstract shape, that can function much like a cloud does.
+Up close they are personified marks.
+Quick gestures that are each unique, but point to some sort of whole.